igdaloff/american-made-finder/README.md

-american-made-finder
+American-Made Finder
 ====================

-Finds American-made consumer product alternatives to your search engine queries.
+A browser extension that suggests American-made product alternatives to your search engine queries.